This article will help you understand the different classes of shares in a company, how they differ and what they are used for.

 Many areas of life and work are now affected by long term financial models.
 Modelling areas can affect millions of people and cost billions so it is important models are designed well.

+Not sure about the difference between bond coupons and bond yields?
 The coupon is the regular payment of interest as a percentage of the face value.
 The yield is the effective return for a given bond price.

 Investments with higher expected returns come with more risk, and safer investments generally pay less.
-Understanding this, and how much risk you are willing to take, is important in managing your investments.
+Understanding this and how much risk you are willing to take is important in managing your investments.

 Explains the difference between tax planning (legal), tax evasion (illegal), tax avoidance (somewhere in between), and the risks involved.